lambda7xx/lambda7xx/README.md

 👋 Hi, I’m Xiao.
-I’m now seeking ***research  opportunities*** in computer systems and machine learning systems, or related industry research positions.
+I’m now seeking *** opportunities*** in computer systems and machine learning systems, or related industry research positions.
 Please feel free to reach out if you have an opening.
 Thanks!
 ### Research Interests:

 I am very interested in building Operating Systems and Distributed Systems for AI.